count-null/kraken-auto-stack/README.md

 `mv example.config.json` `config.json`

-Edit `config.json` to your liking.
+Edit `config.json` (See Config Options)

 `python3 stack.py` or schedule with cron.

 ## Config Options

-This is a list of rules for each alt eligible to trade.
-Here are some examples:
+The `alts` section defines the selling rules for each alt.

+e.x.
+Sell ETH for BTC.
+Sell all of it.
 ```
 "ETH": {
   "minBalance": 0,